- More

 This was one of those situations where I created a character – the English governess hired by Abel Rosnovski to educate his daughter, Florentyna – who was only meant to be in the story for a few pages, but she ended up dominating half the book.

-Miss Tredgold is an old fashioned english school mistress – and Abel wanted a strict disciplinarian – as he wanted Florentyna to be well eductad, mannered and disciplined so she could make the most of her life.
+Miss Tredgold is an old fashioned english school mistress – and Abel wanted a strict disciplinarian – as he wanted Florentyna to be well educatd, mannered and disciplined so she could make the most of her life.

-Many readers have been kind enough to comment that the scene where they part by the boat is amongst their favourites I have written – as Miss Tredgold, who has taught Florentyna not to show her emptions in public, says goodbye, and then retires to her room to weep.
+Many readers have been kind enough to comment that the scene where they part by the boat is amongst their favourites I have written – as Miss Tredgold, who has taught Florentyna not to show her emotions in public, says goodbye, and then retires to her room to weep.

 She was actually based on Mary’s headmistress from her time at Cheltenham Ladies’ College.
 I met this lady some years later and she was indeed a frightening, rather formidable force of nature.

-As a writer, it’s natural for certain people, characteristics and mannerisms that you come across in real life to find their way into your books – and Mary’s storiues for her headmistress inspired me to write Miss Tredgold.
+As a writer, it’s natural for certain people, characteristics and mannerisms that you come across in real life to find their way into your books – and Mary’s stories for her headmistress inspired me to write Miss Tredgold.

 Although Ross is undoubtedly a good guy, tragedy forces him onto a slightly different path in life.
 I’m tempted to say that he goes rogue, but that could be slightly misleading.

 Ross is the natural detective partner for William.
 Ross is a risk taker – as brave as a lion – and his only interest is catching criminals.
 He is a good man, but he bends the rules when he needs to.
-So when he steps off the straight and narrow, you can be sure that he’s doing it for the general good – even if his superiors are required to investiage and suspend him.
+So when he steps off the straight and narrow, you can be sure that he’s doing it for the general good – even if his superiors are required to investigate and suspend him.

 Warwick (the hero) and Faulkner (the villain) are the series’ main protagonists, but it’s Hogan who has picked up the most fans.